python-trio/trio/docs/source/design.rst

 I called out a nice feature of curio's spawning API, which is that since spawning is the only way to break causality, and in curio ``spawn`` is async, this means that in curio sync functions are guaranteed to be causal.
-One limitation though is that most async functions don't (or shouldn't) spawn off children and violate causality, and there's no clear marker for the ones that do.
+One limitation though is that this invariant is actually not very predictive: in curio there are lots of async functions that could spawn off children and violate causality, but most of them don't, but there's no clear marker for the ones that do.

 Our API doesn't quite give that guarantee, but actually a better one.
 In trio: